maxscheijen/maxscheijen.github.io/content/posts/search-files-terminal.md

 These to types of file search will probably find you the correct file or content 90% of the time.

-Atleast if you know what you're looking for.
+At least if you know what you're looking for.

 ## Links